conholdate/conholdate-blog-content/Conholdate.Total/2022-05-06-how-to-edit-excel-sheet-programmatically-in-nodejs/index.md

   The out of this code snippet will be something like shown in the image below.

-  {{< figure align=center src="images/how-to-edit-spreadsheet.png" alt="how to edit spreadsheet" caption="how to edit spreadsheet">}}
+  {{< figure align=center src="images/how-to-edit-spreadsheet.png" alt="how to edit spreadsheet" caption="Edit cells in Excel programmatically">}}

 ## Clear data from Excel spreadsheet {#Clear-data-from-Excel-spreadsheet}

-In this section, we will learn how can we clear data from an Excel sheet using Node.js programmatically.
+In this section, we will learn how we can clear data from an Excel sheet using Node.js programmatically.
 We will perform the following steps:

   1. Create an object of the [Cells][9] class.
   2. Instantiates [WorkBook][10] child class with an XLSX file.